lhridder/infrared/README.md

   "debug": false
 }
 ```
+Values can be left out if they don't deviate from the default, a config.json with just `{}` is still required for startup.
 ### Fields
 - `prometheusEnabled` whether to enable to builtin prometheus exporter or not.
 - `prometheusBind` on what port/address to have the prometheus exporter listen on.